insure logo

 Progressive

-Progressive offers an average bundle discount of $556, or 9%.
-The average rate for coverage before the discount is $6,548, and with the discount, it’s reduced to $5,992.
+Progressive provides an average bundle discount of $556, or 9%.
+Before the discount, the average cost for coverage is $6,548.
+After applying the discount, the cost comes down to $5,992.

 Compare home and auto bundles in Florida